Mikkomario/Utopia-Scala/Vault-Coder/README.md

   - References will always create an index, regardless of this value
 - **"length": Int (optional)** - Determines maximum text length if `String` type is used
   - Also applies to `Int` type, in which case this property limits the number of digits in an integer
-- **"length_rule" / "limit" / "max_length" / "max": String (optional)** - Rule to apply to situations where the current
+- **"length_rule" / "limit" / "max_length" / "max": String / Int (optional)** - Rule to apply to situations where
-  column maximum length would be exceeded.
+  the current column maximum length would be exceeded.
   - Available options are:
     - `"throw"` - Throws a runtime error
     - `"crop"` - Limits the input so that it fits to the column maximum length
     - `"expand"` - Expands the column maximum length indefinitely
     - `"expand to X"` / `"to X"` - Expands the column maximum length until the specified limit `X`
+    - `X` - Expands the column maximum length until the specified limit `X`
   - These are only applicable to `String` and `Int` types
 - **"default" / "def": Code (optional)** - The default value assigned for this property in the data model
   - See [Code Object Structure](#code-object-structure) for specifics